So you’re both thinking of tying the knot and taking your relationship to the next big level?

 6. How will children affect our relationship

-Getting ready for marriage checklist should include how parenthood can affect marital life.
+The getting ready for marriage checklist should include how parenthood can affect marital life.

 If you two bond together and decide to be a united team, children won’t shift things too much.
 If your bond is strong to begin with children will test you a little, but ultimately strengthen and add to the familial bond you’ve started as a married couple.